Daily Flight Stories

 The Cover Up that Followed

-Armed with the knowledge that American mustard gas had caused a disaster that had only added to the deadly than the Luftwaffe attack, Lt.
-Col. Alexander briefed the matter up the chain of command with a detailed.
-Soon, the report was on Gen. Dwight D. Eisenhower’s desk, to his attention as the Supreme Allied Commander.
-After careful review, Eisenhower approved the report and brought the matter up with British Prime Minister Winston Churchill, who had administration over Italy.
-It was learned too that none other than President Franklin Delano Roosevelt had order the mustard gas to Europe, first to Oran, Algeria, and later shipped to Italy.
+Armed with the knowledge that American mustard gas had caused an even greater disaster than the German raid, Lt.
+Col. Alexander sent detailed reports up the chain of command.
+Given the gravity of the situation, it didn’t take long for his report to arrive on Gen. Dwight D. Eisenhower’s desk.
+The matter was that delicate that it was brought to the attention of the Supreme Allied Commander himself.
+After careful review, Eisenhower approved the report.
+Further, he brought the matter up with British Prime Minister Winston Churchill, who had official responsibility for the administration of Italy.
+A further inquiry revealed that none other than President Franklin Delano Roosevelt himself had ordered the mustard gas to be shipped to Europe — first to Oran, Algeria, and later shipped to Bari, Italy.

 The matter came to a head.
-Fearing that the news of the mistake would cause problems in Italy as well as alert the Germans that the Allies were prepared for possible chemical warfare, Churchill ordered that the matter sealed.
-Further, he demanded that all British records of the report and details of the attack be removed from British records and destroyed.
-It was a cover up of the first order.
+Fearing that the news of the mistake would cause problems in Italy as well as alert the Germans that the Allies were prepared for possible chemical warfare, Churchill ordered the matter sealed.
+He demanded that all British records of the report and details of the attack be removed from British records and instantly destroyed.
+What followed was a cover up of the first order.
 Those affected were told that they had been burned by the German attack.

-Respecting Churchill’s wishes and recognizing that it was Britain, not the USA, that was responsible for the administration of those areas of Italy that had been liberated, Eisenhower too kept the matter secret, though with concern.
-Due to the decision of the British to not release any information — even to medical authorities — many of those afflicted were not properly treated and either died or suffered worse injuries from their exposure to mustard gas.
+Respecting Churchill’s wishes and recognizing that it was Britain, not the USA, that was responsible for the administration of those areas of Italy that had been liberated, Eisenhower agreed to keep kept the matter secret.
+Nonetheless, he expressed concern about Churchill’s decision.
+The British had decided against the release of any information about the chemical weapons — even to medical authorities — as part of the cover up.
+Many of those afflicted were not properly treated as a result.
+They either died or suffered worse injuries from their exposure to mustard gas, since it was left untreated.

 The Final Word

 From the horror of Bari, however, there was another development — Lt.
-Col. Alexander, in studying the effects of the chemical which he later identified as mustard gas, had noted that among the effects he was observing was that the chemical killed white blood cells, but not red ones.
+Col. Alexander, in studying the effects of the chemical he later identified as mustard gas, had noted that among the effects he was observing was that the chemical killed white blood cells, but not red ones.
 As white blood cells are produced rapidly in the body, he considered the linkage.
 He wondered if it would have the same effect on cancer cells, which also reproduce rapidly.
-These considerations went into his report which was then picked up by two medical researchers at Yale who, on applying it, pioneered the treatment programs now known worldwide as chemotherapy — a discovery that was drawn from the disaster at Bari.
+His considerations went into his report.
+The report, in turn, was later read by two medical researchers at Yale.
+On careful consideration, the two men pioneered a set of new treatment programs for cancer — they called their treatment “chemotherapy” and, despite its harsh effects on the bodies of those treated, it would save thousands of lives each decade since.

-Although whatever residual deadly cargo of the SS John Harvey was safeguarded and the ship was one of those raised, there remains a chance, however small and unlikely, that somewhere on the bottom of the harbor there might still be something left behind — an errant shell that still rests on the seabed, perhaps?
-We can only hope not.
+The residual deadly cargo of the SS John Harvey was safeguarded and the ship was raised.
+However, there remains a chance that even to this day that somewhere on the bottom of the harbor in Bari, there might still be something left behind.
+Someday, an errant shell that was somehow left behind, buried in the mud, may finally rust through, releasing its contents into the harbor.

-In the weeks afterward, despite Churchill’s cover-up, the Germans figured it out anyway.
-The crowning insult was when Axis Sally broadcast a message to the Allied troops over the radio that now they were being subjected to chemical weapons attacks by their own side!
-The message fell on deaf ears as almost nobody knew anything about Bari.
+In the weeks afterward, despite Churchill’s cover-up, it is interesting to note that the Germans figured it out anyway.
+The crowning insult to Churchill’s cover up came when Axis Sally broadcast a message to the Allied troops over the radio.
+She claimed that they were being subjected to chemical weapons by their own side!
+The message fell on deaf ears, however, as most soldiers knew nothing about what had actually happened at Bari.
+Truth, it seemed, was stranger than fiction after all.

 Mustard gas, like a host of other chemical weapons, is considered a “Weapon of Mass Destruction” (WMD).
 When and where was the most recent use of air dropped mustard gas in the world?